amymgardiner/Book-Search-Engine/README.md

 And then I deployed the application to Heroku.

+Update: Due to the removal of Heroku's free product plans, I have found another free hosting platform that was not taught in the bootcamp.
+The [Heroku link](https://shielded-coast-80964.herokuapp.com/) for this site no longer works.
+Please view this site with the new link below.
+Thanks!

 ## Expected Behavior

 GIVEN a book search engine, WHEN you load the search engine, THEN you are presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button.